The All-In-One DICOM/DICOM-RT Wizard for Radiation Oncology and Radiology

 Whom is DICOMan Made for?

-All clinics, R&D departments of imaging and RT equipment manufactrers and research laboratories that need to handle DICOM and DICOM RT objects are the possible users.
+All clinics, R&D departments of imaging and RT equipment manufacturers and research laboratories that need to handle DICOM and DICOM RT objects are the targeted users.
 It is especially useful for users in the fields of Radiation Oncology and Radiology.

 Main Features of DICOMan

 For detailed description of DICOMan features, you are referred to the online manual “DIOCMan.chm”.
 It is also included in the software package.

 - View DICOM & DICOM RT Objects and Non-DICOM Images

 This application was written in C++ from scratch.
 It was optimized on file parsing efficiency.
 Its GUI was made flexible and eye-friendly.
 Images of multiple studies of one or more patients can be viewed simultaneously in multiple image windows.
 Each image window can be maximized or even displayed in full-screen mode.
 Changing window and level, zooming in/out and panning are right at your finger tips.
 The tree window on the left side organizes DICOM objects in